Ylvauk/git-intro/readme.md

   <ul>
     <li> remote - another (non-local) repository that can be synchronized with your local one
     </li>
-    <li> Github - a service that hosts git remote repositories, and provides a web app to interact / collaborate on them
+    <li> Github - a service that hosts Git remote repositories, and provides a web app to interact / collaborate on them
     </li>
     <li> clone - download an entire remote repository, to be used as a local repository
     </li>
     <li> fetch - downloading the set of changes (commits) from a remote repository
     </li>
-    <li> merge - taking two histories (commits), and merge them automatically if possible
+    <li> merge - taking two histories (sequences of commits), and combining them together
     </li>
     <li> pull - fetching changes and merging them into the current branch (a combo of `git fetch` and `git merge`)
     </li>
     <li> push - sending changes to a remote repository and merging them into the specified branch
     </li>
-    <li> merge conflict - when two commits conflict, and thus can't be merged automatically.
+    <li> merge conflict - when two commits conflict with one another during a merge (when they both modify the same line of code, typically)
     </li>
   </ul>
 </details>